owkin/FLamby/flamby/datasets/fed_isic2019/README.md

 ```
 python download_isic.py --output-folder /path/to/user/folder
 ```
-The file train_test_folds contains the train/test split of the images (stratified by center).
+The file train_test_split contains the train/test split of the images (stratified by center).

 ## Image preprocessing
 To preprocess and resize images, run: